skyvers/Aged-care/readme.md

 #### Making Changes and Re-Deploying

 The [Foundry](https://foundry.skyve.org/foundry) free trial server will automatically undeploy your project after one hour - but you can redeploy your application as many times as you need during your testing and your data is saved while the project is offline.

+### 2.9.
+Foundry & App FAQs

+- Can I make changes to my app after I’ve deployed it?
+- I deployed my app – why did it stop working ?
+- How do I re-deploy my app ?
+- I’ve got what I came for.
+Can I build my own app now ?

 # 3. Low Code Extension